soroushjavdan/soroushjavdan.github.io/about.md

 published: true
 ---

-# Soroush Javdan

-## Contact me
-Email: soroush\_javdan@comp.iust.ac.ir
+I have been always a scholarly person since I was a little kid and I wanted to become a Computer Scientist in future.
+No sooner had I entered high school, then this desire become stronger and having started my major; I come to the realization that how much obsess I am with Computer Science and more importantly developing and creating new concepts; therefore I studied hard in high school; eventually I got a good result in entrance exam and accepted in a well-known state university. generally, I consider my self as a fighter since I faced a lot of difficulty in my life but in the end, I did my best to come up with viable solutions.
+Moreover, I keen on doing sport and no matter how much busy I am I do my regular work out and find a balance between my life and study.
+Also, I am great in team working and an extremely inventive person.

 ## Education

-Master Degree | Iran University of Science and Technology
+2017 – 2019 | Master Degree | Iran University of Science and Technology

-2017 – 2019

-Supervisor: Dr. Morteza Analoui
+Supervisor: Dr. Morteza Analoui | GPA: 3.77

-GPA: 3.77

-Bachelor Degree | Kharazmi University, Tehran, Iran
+2010 – 2015 | Bachelor Degree | Kharazmi University, Tehran, Iran

-2010 – 2015

 Supervisor: Dr. Azadeh Mansouri

-Bachelor Thesis: Video summarization using the motion vector

-Using the MPEG algorithm to extract motion vectors from each frame, then using the K-mean algorithm to cluster frames in order to extract key frames and create a final summary base on them.
+Bachelor Thesis: Video summarization using the motion vector Using the MPEG algorithm to extract motion vectors from each frame, then using the K-mean algorithm to cluster frames in order to extract key frames and create a final summary base on them.
 Thesis Grade: 20/20

 ## Research Interest

- Natural Language Processing    Deep Learning
+- Natural Language Processing
+- Deep Learning
+- Reinforcement Learning

- Reinforcement Learning    Data Mining
+- Data Mining

- Meta Learning
+- Meta Learning

 ## Publication